Celebrating the LGBTQ+ Leaders in Cannabis Culture

 Few industries can attribute their success to the LGBTQ+ community like cannabis.
 The foundation for today’s cannabis legalization efforts was laid by the men and women who saw the benefits of marijuana, and fought to make it available to all.

 To celebrate Pride Month, PharmaCann celebrates the leaders in the gay community who have pushed the industry and country as a whole to keep growing.

 Dennis Peron, Founder of the Medical Marijuana Movement

 Every cannabis history book should have a chapter dedicated to Dennis Peron.
 Peron and his partner lived in San Francisco during the early years of the HIV and AIDS epidemic.
-He saw how marijuana appeared to reduce nausea and stimulate the appetite in AIDS patients, including his partner who died of the disease in 1990.
+He saw how marijuana appeared to alleviate some of the symptoms of AIDS and the side effects of the medication for AIDS patients, including his partner who died of the disease in 1990.
 He founded the Cannabis Buyers’ Club in 1991, the country’s first public medical marijuana dispensary.
 At its peak in 1996, the club had 12,000 members.

 Because marijuana was not legal in California in the early ‘90s, Peron and other supporters were often harassed and arrested for the distribution and sale of an illegal substance.
 In 1996, Peron co-authored California Proposition 215, the Compassionate Use Act (CUA), which called for qualified patients and approved caregivers to possess and cultivate medical marijuana.
 It passed that same year, opening the door for the legalization of cannabis.